C / CH

 in or at, a locative suffix that is a short version of the -co suffix

-a connector that tells us that preceeding word is a verbal preterite agentive
+a connector linking two verbs; a connector that tells us that preceding word is a verbal preterite agentive.

 James Lockhart, Nahuatl as Written: Lessons in Older Written Nahuatl, with Copious Examples and Texts (Stanford: Stanford University Press and UCLA Latin American Studies, 2001), 212.